For details about tuition fees for full-time courses please see Course Fees.

 For students who began their course after September 2012 they will be under the 'Income Contingent Repayment Plan 2' where the repayment threshold is £21,000 per annum (£1,750 per month or £403 per week).
 Therefore if you were earning £30,000 your monthly student loan repayment would be £67 ((30,000-21,000=9,000 ; 9% of 9,000 = 810 ; 810/12=67.5 - round down).

 The Student Maintenance Loan is aimed at helping with living costs; which enables students to support themselves whilst studying and attracts a very low interest rate.
-For new students in September 2016, Maintenance Loans will increase to include a means tested element which will replace Maintenance Grants.
+For new students in September 2017, Maintenance Loans have increased to include a means tested element which has replaced the Maintenance Grants.
 If parental income is £25,000 or less, the student will receive the highest loan.

 Like the Tuition Fee Loan, repayments start the April after leaving LSC and then only if the student is earning the required threshold.